 The school awards institutional grants primarily based on a scale of financial need.
 The scholarships range between 50 to 100% of tuition costs in each program of study provided financial need is determined.
+The average institutional financial grant received by students on financial aid amounts to 70% of tuition costs.

 Absalom Jones Scholarship